Supporting Someone in Prison

 New Years Eve is often a time when abolitionist prisoner support groups organize "prison noise demos".
 This usually looks like people gathering outside a facility, making noise and setting off fireworks to let prisoners know they haven't been forgotten.

-Some cities have this as a regular NYE occurance and others don't.
-Events aren't always promoted publicly - but keep your eyes out and feel free to organize your own local demo!
+Some cities have this as a regular New Years' Eve occurance and others do not.
+Events are not always promoted publicly - but keep your eyes out and feel free to organize your own local demo!